tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 "Cannot" is more than just "likely won't."
 Meekness is a necessary part of faith.
-I believe this has more to do with the inherent nature of faith than with God simply being picky about how we exercise it.
+I believe this has more to do with the inherent nature of faith than with God being particular about how we exercise it.
 Certainly, as the apostle James wrote, "God resisteth the proud,"^[[James 4:6](https://www.churchofjesuschrist.org/study/scriptures/nt/james/4?lang=eng&id=p6#p6)] but, perhaps more significantly, _the proud resist God_.
 When we seek to hold firmly to something that is not true, in essence demanding that it be true, we unwittingly fall into pride.
-Faith, on the other hand, is the submission of our will and mind (wherein we lack justification) to God's will and mind (from which we learn truth, thus forming the _unjustified true belief_ discussed earlier).
-In the words of Jacob:
+Faith, on the other hand, is the meek submission of our will and mind (wherein we lack justification) to God's will and mind (from which we learn truth, thus forming the _unjustified true belief_ discussed earlier).
+In the words of Jacob:^[[Jacob 4:10](https://www.churchofjesuschrist.org/study/scriptures/bofm/jacob/4?lang=eng&id=p10#p10)]

 > Wherefore, brethren, seek not to counsel the Lord, but to take counsel from
 > his hand.